Eleven

 Invites don’t leak

-What the server necessarily sees
+What the server has to see

 The honest limits

 Every security model has edges.
-Here are ours:
+Ours:

 Check our work